-Description The subjects comprise an extended semi-detached cottage.
-Accommodation Ground Floor - Entrance Vestibule, Living Room, Dining Room, Utility Room, Kitchen, Shower Room, Bathroom, Two Bedrooms and Porch.
-Gross internal floor area (m2) 103 Neighbourhood and location Mixed style residential dwellings within the village of Dalmellington.
-Age 1910.
-Weather Overcast.
+• Description semi-detached house constructed by the Local Authority.
+Accommodation GROUND FLOOR: Entrance Vestibule, Internal Hallway, Living Room, Dining Room, Kitchen.
+FIRST FLOOR: 3 Bedrooms and Bathroom (with W.C.)
+Gross internal floor area (m2) 108 m2, or thereby.
+Neighbourhood and location Similar style Local Authority built dwellings within the town of Ayr and convenient for local amenities.
+Age Circa 1955.
+Weather Showers.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Two chimney stacks of brick construction finished with a roughcast render.
+Two chimney stacks of brick construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with slates and tiles ridges.
-Access to the roof void was via a ceiling hatch and was found to be of timber framed construction overlaid with timber sarking board.
+The roof is pitched and overlaid with tiles.
+Access to the roof void was via a ceiling hatch and was found to be of timber frame construction overlaid with timber sarking.
+The roof void had been part floored.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Cast iron gutters and downpipes.
+Cast iron gutters and downpipes, where seen.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls are of solid brick construction.
-The rear extension is believed to be cavity brick construction finished with a roughcast render.
+The main walls are of cavity brick construction finished in pointed facing brick.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are uPVC framed sealed unit double glazing with similar doors.
+Windows are mainly replacement uPVC frame, sealed unit double glazing with timber doors and double glazed patio doors.
+There is one remaining timber framed, single glazed unit.
+There are timber fascias at gutter level.
 External decorations Visually inspected.
-Painted render and cast iron goods.
+Painted joinery and cast iron goods.
+Conservatories / porches Not applicable.